-Lebanon's broadcasting scene is developed, lively and diverse, and reflects the country's pluralism and divisions.
+Lebanon's broadcasting scene is developed and lively and reflects the country's pluralism and its divisions.

 There are dozens of private radio stations.
 BBC Arabic and Radio France Internationale are carried by partner stations.

 By June 2019, Lebanon had more than 5.5 million internet users (InternetWorldStats.com).

 There are no widespread access curbs, although some sites relating to gambling and pornography, and some Israeli websites, are blocked.

 News websites across the political spectrum are a key information source.

 There are around 3.8 million active Facebook users (We Are Social/Hootsuite, 2019).